Azure/Azure-Verified-Modules/docs/content/contributing/terraform/terraform-contribution-flow/_index.md

 1. Set up a GitHub repository environment called `test`.
 <!-- TODO: secrets can be removed since the latest azteraform docker image with having ./avm implemented -->
-2. Create the following environment secrets on the `test` environment
+2. Create the following environment secrets in the `test` environment

 - `AZURE_CLIENT_ID`
 - `AZURE_TENANT_ID`
 - `AZURE_SUBSCRIPTION_ID`

-1. Optional: Create deployment protection rules for the `test` environment to avoid spinning up e2e tests with every pull request raised by third-parties.
+1. **Optional**: Create deployment protection rules for the `test` environment to avoid spinning up e2e tests with every pull request raised by third-parties.

-{{< hint type=important >}}
+{{< hint type=note >}}

-There is a move from the `test` environment to GitHub self-hosted runners (1ES Pool) which soon makes the above secrets obsolete.
+There is a move from the `test` environment to GitHub self-hosted runners (1ES Pool) which soon makes the creation of secrets obsolete.
 This is currently in progress.

 {{< /hint >}}